almasen/n-digit-token/README.md

 ### Background

+A cryptographically secure pseudorandom number generator (CSPRNG).

 I was looking for a simple module that generates an n-digit token that could be used for 2FA among others and was surprised that I couldn't find one that uses a cryptographically secure number generator.

-If your application needs cryptographically strong pseudo random values, this uses `crypto.randomBytes()` which provides cryptographically strong pseudo-random data.
+If your application needs cryptographically strong pseudo random values, this uses `crypto.randomBytes()` which [provides cryptographically strong pseudo-random data](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback).

 ### Modulo bias